RLX-OP/disboard-autobump-selfbot/README.md

 # Disboard Auto Bump Self-Bot

 ### `DISCLAIMER:` SELF BOT IS AGAINST THE DISCORD TOS.
-YOU MAY EVEN GET BANNED FOR THAT.
+YOU MAY EVEN GET BANNED FOR USING THIS.

 ![logo](https://media.discordapp.net/attachments/860187385206800384/926460158656282724/unknown.png)
 - Faster than `bump reminder`